BenHealey/VeinCam/README.md

 Each section contains schematics or code for the components of the device.
 The root folders for each section contain *readme* files outlining their contents and key aspects of functionality.
 The *assembly* instructions in each folder outline at a high level how to get the device working.

-Please note that while the software licence is GPL3.0, the hardare specifications are intended to be available for personal non-commercial use one.
+Please note that while the software licence is GPL3.0, the hardware specifications are intended to be available for personal non-commercial use one.
 Only the developers may create commercial versions of the VeinCam hardware for sale to others.

 ### 3. Hardware Kit
 Many people will not have access to the equipment required to make the hardware components of the device, so we are in the process of finalising a low-cost kit you can purchase. (due end of 2019)